fals/cqrs-clean-eventual-consistency/README.md

 Inside the main layers you going to find Interfaces which are essential for the application, but with their implementations inside their own layers, what allow Mocking, Stubbing, using test doubles.

+There's a simple example using Mother Object Pattern and Builder to simplify unit tests and keep it maintainable and clean.

 ## :bar_chart: Data Intensive Microservice

 This microservice template comes with SRP and SOC in mind.
 Given the own nature of CQRS, you can easily scale this application tuning each stack separately.